milon/system-design/glossary/data-integrity.md

 # Data Integrity

-In a technical context, data integrity refers to the assurance that data has not been corrupted, modified, or lost during its storage, processing, or transmission.
+Within a technical framework, data integrity pertains to the reliability and trustworthiness of data throughout its lifecycle, which includes its storage, processing, and transfer.

-Data integrity is achieved through various methods, including error detection and correction codes, checksums, and cryptographic hashing algorithms.
-These methods are used to detect and correct errors or tampering attempts, and ensure that the data remains unchanged and authentic.
+To maintain data integrity, a range of techniques are utilized, such as error-checking codes, checksums, and cryptographic hash functions.
+These techniques help to identify and rectify any errors or interference, assuring that data remains consistent and genuine.

-In addition, data integrity can be enforced through access controls and permissions, which limit who can access, modify, or delete data, and through auditing and logging mechanisms, which record all data access and modifications for later review.
+Furthermore, the safeguarding of data integrity is bolstered by implementing access controls and permissions to restrict the alterations or deletion of data, as well as through audit trails and logging systems, which document all interactions with the data for subsequent examination.

-Ensuring data integrity is essential for many applications, such as financial transactions, healthcare records, and scientific research, where accurate and reliable data is critical.
-In these contexts, any data corruption or tampering could have serious consequences, such as financial losses, compromised patient health, or invalidated research results.
+The preservation of data integrity is crucial for applications where precise and dependable data is paramount, like in financial services, healthcare, and scientific inquiry.
+In such fields, any compromise of data integrity can lead to severe implications, including monetary loss, endangerment of patient safety, or the erosion of the validity of research findings.